ForbesLindesay/atdatabases/docs/dataloader.md

 });
 ```

-If you were to call this async function:
+If you were to call this async function three times in parallel:

 ```typescript
 async function getThreeUsers() {